chancewiese/data5570_final/IDEAS.md

 ## Ideas and suggestions here

 Priority:
 `Google Maps/OpenStreetMap`: Show event locations on a map and have a direction notes box.
-2. Improve homepage looks, maybe have a box with upcoming events on the homepage.

 Other:
 1. Make it so events can be 'sub-events' or children events of other ones.
-    We can limit it so each child can only have 1 parent event, and if it's a parent event, it can't have a parent event itself
+    We can limit it so each child can only have 1 parent event, and if it's a parent event, it can't have a parent event itself.
-6. Custom registration forms (this might be a big one) `Real-Time Updates`: Enable live updates for event availability using WebSockets or long polling, so users see changes instantly.
+6. Custom registration forms.
+`Real-Time Updates`: Enable live updates for event availability using WebSockets or long polling, so users see changes instantly.
 `Notifications`: Let users sign up for email or SMS reminders for upcoming events to keep them informed.
 `Waitlist Management`: Add a feature for users to join a waitlist for fully booked events, so they can be notified if spots open up.